 Writing novels and writing screenplays require two very different skill sets, both learnable with time and practice.
 And with the flourishing amount of books turned into films these days, it’s something you should probably look into.

-Before you try adapting a book into a screenplay – your own book or someone else’s – you need to know the difference between the markets.
+Before you try adapting books into screenplays—your own book or someone else’s—you need to know the difference between the markets.

 With screenplays, everything has to be on screen.
-There’s no writing about what the character is feeling or thinking – you have to show it through visuals, behavior, actions and in dialogue.
-Novels can explore the back stories and histories of your character and take 20 pages to do so.
-In a screenplay, your back story has to be woven into the current story or shown in a flashback that’s less than 4 pages.
+There’s no writing about what the character is feeling or thinking—you have to show it through visuals, behavior, actions and in dialogue.
+Novels can explore the backstories and histories of your character and take 20 pages to do so.
+In a screenplay, your back story has to be woven into the current story or shown in a flashback that’s less than four pages.

 - The world and setting of the story.

 - The 5–8 main characters of the story including the protagonist and antagonist, what their respective back stories are and why/how they come together.